Subscribe To This Site

 • Cranky and irritable

-Although some of the factors, such as irritable may be normal to the teenage years, the other dangers are more serious issues.
+Although some of the factors, such as irritability may be normal to the teenage years, however the other concerns involve more serious issues.
 A lack of sleep greatly affects concentration and memorization.
 The ability to learn and retain information are closely connected to quality sleep and obviously good study habits.

 Teen sleep deprivation and puberty go together as the sleeping patterns alter.
 Adolescents will not fall asleep as early and the body desires to go to sleep later, resulting in the need to sleep in later.
 As this is due to psychosocial factors with social activities, sports, jobs and technology, there is also a biological factor that plays a role in the sleep pattern adjustment.